liuyaguo/CoGenCast_new/README.md

   [PatchTST](https://github.com/yuqinie98/PatchTST)

 ## 📌 Citation
+> 🙋 Please let us know if you find any mistakes or have suggestions.
+>
-> If you find our work helpful, please consider starring this repository and citing our research.
+> ⭐ If you find our work helpful, please consider starring this repository and citing our research.